 Florida State Seminoles (3-2) at Miami-FL Hurricanes (4-1)

-The Florida State Seminoles will meet up with the Miami Hurricanes on Saturday from Hard Rock Stadium in college football activity.
+The Florida State Seminoles and Miami Hurricanes meet Saturday in college football action at the Hard Rock Stadium.